 - It may take part to Maillard reaction (sucrose can’t do it) thus contributing to the color and taste of several bakery products.

-It should be noted that honey, lacking in sucrose, has almost the same composition in fructose and glucose of the 100% invert sugar (fructose is slightly more abundant than glucose).
+It should be noted that honey, lacking in sucrose, has a fructose and glucose composition almost equal to that of 100% invert sugar (fructose is slightly more abundant than glucose).
 So, diluted honey, better if not much aromatic, may replace industrial invert sugar.

 Belitz .H.-D., Grosch W., Schieberle P. “Food Chemistry” 4th ed.
 Springer, 2009